Contact Details:

 My work has introduced me to many people with diverse presenting conditions and questions.

-One axis of experience brings to attention the effects of anguish - both creative and inhibiting - in the fields of education and work.
+One dimension of experience is in how the fields of education and work are affected by the suffering of disorientation vis as vis desire.
 Examples of this may be noted in

-diagnosed conditions such as Dyslexia, Dyspraxia, Dyscalculia, ADD, ADHD, or unrecognised ways such as perplexing unrealised potentials; overwork with attendant anxiety/fatigue – eg ‘burnout’; difficulties with coordination – physical/conceptual; a strained relation to time – crushing rushing, procrastination, repeating dis-appointment.
+Diagnostic terms, such as Dyslexia, Dyspraxia, Dyscalculia, ADD, ADHD, and many more describe symptoms in acknowledging that perplexing causes underlie unrealised potentials; overworking, anxiety/fatigue – eg ‘burnout’; difficulties with coordination – physical/conceptual; a strained relation to time – crushing rushing, procrastination, repeated dis-appointment.

 English, Greek.